IIT-Madras-DSAI-Department/end-semester-project-krishanthh/README.md

 ### A. Command-line (recommended for grading)

-* Mention the instructions to run you .py files.
+* Call the file as python/python3 main.py <path to test csv>

 ---